ome/omero-gallery/README.rst

 **omero.web.gallery.filter_keys**

-If this is configured then the gallery will allow filtering of Screens and Projects by Key:Value pairs linked to them.
+If this is configured then the gallery will allow filtering of Screens and Projects by Key:Value pairs linked to them, or use ``Name`` to filter by Name.
 This list defines which Keys the user can choose in the UI.
 On selecting a Key, the user will be able to filter by Values typed into an auto-complete field.

 Each item is a simple string (matching the Key) or an object with a ``label`` and ``value``, where ``value`` matches the Key.
 An example based on IDR::

     $ omero config set omero.web.gallery.filter_keys '[
-        {"label": "Name (IDR number)", "value": "Name"},
+        "Name",
         "Imaging Method",
         "Organism",
-        "Publication Authors"
+        {"label": "Publication Authors", "value": "Authors"}
     ]'

 License